Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Abstract

 \section{Abstract}

-We investigate how isolated quantum many-body systems equilibrate when quenched far from equilibrium under non-Abelian gauge-symmetry constraints.
-By encoding gauge superselection sectors into static $\mathrm{SU}(2)$ background charges, we map out the dynamical phase diagram of a $1+1$D $\mathrm{SU}(2)$ lattice gauge theory with dynamical matter.
+We investigate how isolated quantum many-body systems dynamically equilibrate under non-Abelian gauge-symmetry constraints.
+By encoding gauge superselection sectors into static $\mathrm{SU}(2)$ background charges, we map out the dynamical phase diagram of a (1+1)D $\mathrm{SU}(2)$ lattice gauge theory with dynamical matter.
 We uncover three distinct regimes: (i) an ergodic phase, (ii) a fragmented phase that is nonthermal but delocalized, and (iii) a disorder-free many-body localized regime.
-In the latter, a superposition of superselection sectors retains spatial matter inhomogeneities in time, as confirmed by distinctive temporal scalings of entropy.
+In the latter, a superposition of gauge superselection sectors preserves spatial matter inhomogeneities in time, as evidenced by distinct temporal scalings of entropy.
 We highlight the non-Abelian nature of these phases and argue for potential realizations on qudit processors.